 - Designation of up and down stairways

 - Staggering of breaks between classes

-- Monitoring of stairways by school staff
+- · Monitoring of stairways by school staff

 - Other

 - X Measures are in place to ensure physical distancing within classrooms.
 These include (check all that apply):

-- X A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
+A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.

-- X In-person class size has been limited to 12 students in elementary grades.
+In-person class size has been limited to students in elementary grades.

-In-person class size has been limited to students in middle and high school grades

-The school day has been divided into shifts to permit fewer students per class.
+- X In-person class size has been limited to 12 students in middle and high school grades - The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - X Some classes have been moved entirely online.

+- X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom.

+- In some classes

+- In all classes Yes

-Attendance is staggered to reduce the overall number of students in classrooms on a given day.
+Alternative spaces are used to reduce the number of students within classrooms.
+These may include:

-X Some classes have been moved entirely online.

-- X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom. - In some classes - In all classes Yes - X Alternative spaces are used to reduce the number of students within classrooms.
-These may include: - School library Yes - Auditorium Yes - Cafeteria Yes - Gymnasium - Other Community Room - X Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
-Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - X Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Gym class activities are selected to permit physical distancing.
+- School library - Auditorium - Cafeteria - Gymnasium - Other - X Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
+Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - X Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.

 School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
-Policies may include:
+Policies must include: